Last checked and updated on July, 2026.

 Benefits:

-- Massive interest savings: You keep tens of thousands of dollars in your pocket instead of giving it to the bank.
+• Real interest savings: Tens of thousands of dollars stay in your pocket instead of going to the bank over the life of the loan.

 Drawbacks: